 ◆ New Supplier Assessment

-Our procurement department requires all suppliers to complete "Supplier Profile," "Supplier Internal Management Questionnaire," "Supplier Environmental Management Questionnaire," "Supplier EICC Self-assessment Worksheet" and provide documentary proof for ISO certification.
+Our procurement department requires all suppliers to complete "Supplier Profile," "Supplier Internal Management Questionnaire," "Supplier Environmental Management Questionnaire," "Supplier RBA(EICC) Self-assessment Worksheet" and provide documentary proof for ISO certification.
 Each supplier is assessed for performance on a number of aspects including environment, safety, product liability, human rights, social involvement etc.

 The procurement department distinguishes suppliers between Type A and Type B. Type A suppliers consist of foreign manufacturers, locally renowned companies, IC design companies and suppliers designated by customers, whereas Type B suppliers consist of local manufacturers.